-PLEASE TYPE OR PRINT CLEARY \square Intern/Volunteer/Extern

-⊔Fellowship Progran n/Federal Work Study In tern □Cl erk's Office New Hire

-Judicial Chambers:

-Length of Term: From // To/ /

-SECTION B: Interns & Externs only: If u complete the following information. nder a Federal Work Study Program or a I Fellowship Program, please

-Name of School (Contact Person Contact Email

-OTE: The mandatory fingerprint process requires the f lowed by "IO' (Initial Only).
-If the applicant does not ly has a middle initial, please include the initial

-Please complete the following address information as it appears on your Driv ver's License:

-Driver's License Number: State Issued: Expiration Date:

-Full Name:

-Full Name:FIRST LAST MIDDLE NAME/MI

-Current Address:

-City/Town: State: Zip code:

-Social Security Number: Date o of Birth (mm/do d/yyyy):/

-Contact number: () Email address:

-Have you ever been arrested? □Yes □No

-If yes, please explain:

-Have you ever been convicted of a crime? □Yes □No

-If yes, please explain:

-U.S. Citizen/Legal Resident? □Yes □No

-If not a U.S. Citizen, please indicate con untry of citizenship:

-Place (State/County) of Birth:

-Gender: □Male □Female Race:

-Height:

-Hair Color: or:
+PLEASE TYPE OR PRINT CLEARY ☐ Judicial Intern/Extern □Law Clerk □ Volunteer Attorney Fellowship Program/Federal Work Study Intern Clerk's Office New Hire Other Judicial Chambers: Length of Term: From/ To/ Interns & Externs only: If under a Federal Work Study Program or a Fellowship Program, please complete the following information Name of School Contact Person Contact Email NOTE: The mandatory fingerprint process requires the full middle name of the applicant.
+If applicant only has a middle initial, please include the initial followed by "IO' (Initial Only).
+If the applicant does not have a middle initial, please write "NMN."
+Please complete the following address information as it appears on your Driver's License: Driver's License Number: State Issued: Expiration Date: Full Name: LAST FIRST MIDDLE NAME/MI Current Address: City/Town: State: Zip code: Social Security Number: - - Date of Birth (mm/dd/yyyy): / Contact number: ()- -Email address: \square Yes \square No Have you ever been arrested?
+If yes, please explain: Have you ever been convicted of a crime? \square Yes \square No If yes, please explain: \square Yes \square No U.S. Citizen/Legal Resident?
+If not a U.S. Citizen, please indicate country of citizenship: Place (State/County) of Birth: Gender: ☐Male □Female Race: Height: Weight: Hair Color: Eye Color: